LoosTeam/tools_and_tutorials/PoPS/README.md

 ### Step 1.2 MAGMA `gene analysis`

 In the gene analysis step the gene p-values and other gene-level metrics are computed.
-The gene analysis results are output into a formatted output file with .genes.out suffix.
-The same results plus gene correlations with neighbouring genes are stored in a .genes.raw file
+The gene analysis results are output into a formatted output file with `.genes.out` suffix.
+The same results plus gene correlations with neighbouring genes are stored in a `.genes.raw` file.

 This step can be run using the script [step_1.2.sh](scripts/step_1.2.sh).
 ```